Management (MGMT)

 MGMT 49900 Independent Study: Management (NLA)

 This course allows students to work with faculty on an individual basis, focusing on a topic of interest to both the student and faculty.
 The content of the course, coverage, delivery format, and the method of determining grades will be mutually agreed upon and must be included in the course proposal submitted along with the independent study form for approval by the dean.
 Guidelines are available in the School of Business dean’s office.
 A variable amount of credit may be earned toward the degree.
-Students must have a 3.00 cumulative grade point average and must have completed at least in the subject matter.
+Students must have a 3.00 cumulative grade point average and must have completed at least 6 credits in the subject matter.
 Prerequisites: Dean permission.
 (B,F,S,IRR,U,Y)

 1-3 Credits